PX4/PX4-user_guide/en/dev_setup/dev_env_linux_ubuntu.md

    bash ./Tools/setup/ubuntu.sh
    ```
    - Acknowledge any prompts as the script progress.
-   - You can use the `--no-nuttx` and `--no-sim-tools` to omit the nuttx and/or simulation tools.
+   - You can use the `--no-nuttx` and `--no-sim-tools` options to omit the NuttX and/or simulation tools.
 1. Restart the computer on completion.